top of page

 "10/10 luxury experience.” - Matilda (read more reviews here)

 Constructed using wood, bamboo and other natural materials, this sustainable hotel on Koh Tao lies surrounded by jungle on the island’s east coast.
 There are magnificent ocean views on offer from its private balconies, swimming pool and restaurant where you can dine on gourmet Thai cuisine.
-Not only that but this eco-friendly Koh Tao hotel takes its environmental commitment seriously, from waste management to energy usage.
+Not only that but this eco-friendly Koh Tao hotel takes its environmental commitment seriously, addressing everything from waste management to energy usage.

 "Amazing eco-friendly hotel.
 The cabins are spacious and stylishly decorated.
 Staff are wonderfully attentive and caring.” - Alwin (read more reviews here)